Boris Johnson faces confidence vote today in leadership challenge

 The Conservatives suffered heavy losses at local elections in May, raising fears among MPs that their seats were in jeopardy if Mr Johnson remains in his post.

-Keir Starmer, the leader of the opposition Labour Party, called on Tory MPs to "show some leadership" by voting against Mr Johnson and said it was "in the national interest that he goes now".
+Labour leader Keir Starmer called on Tory MPs to "show some leadership" by voting against Mr Johnson and said it was "in the national interest that he goes now".

+He said that even if Mr Johnson wins, "I think history tells us that this is the beginning of the end."

 Mr Brady's announcement means 15 per cent of Conservative MPs have formally called for a leadership contest.
 About 30 have made their request public.